CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_REMOVE (json_doc, json path [, json path] ...)

-The **JSON_REMOVE** function returns a modified copy of first argument, by removing values from all given paths.
+The **JSON_REMOVE** function returns a modified copy of the first argument, by removing values from all given paths.

 The json path arguments are evaluated one by one, from left to right.
 The result produced by evaluating a json path becomes the value against which the next json path is evaluated.

-  Returns the resulting json after removal.
   Returns NULL if any argument is NULL.
   An error occurs if any argument is invalid or if a path points to the root or if a path does not exist.